Sri Ramakrishna Vidyashala: Leadership

 Vidyashala is administered by a Ramakrishna Math monk, or Swami, designated as "Correspondent".
 Swami Yukteshananda, an Engineering graduate in Electronics, is the current Correspondent.
-He had served at the Ramakrishna Mission Ashrama, Belgaum and Sri Ramakrishna-Sharada Ashrama, Ponampet, before taking up this responsibility.
-Swami Muktidananda, who was one of the earlier Correspondents, is now the Adhyaksha of Advaita Ashrama, Mayavati, Uttarakhand and is one of the Trustees of Ramakrishna math & Ramskrishna Mission.
+He had served at the Ramakrishna Mission Ashrama, Belgaum and Sri Ramakrishna-Sharada Ashrama, Ponnampet, Kodagu, before taking up this responsibility.
+Swami Muktidananda, who was one of the earlier Correspondents, is now the Adhyaksha of Ramakrishna Ashrama, Mysuru and is one of the Trustees of Ramakrishna math & Ramakrishna Mission.
 Swami Satyeshananda, an old student of the institution and a trained doctor, who'd previously served the Ramakrishna Mission Hospital in Chandigarh, briefly served as the Correspondent after Swami Muktidananda.
-Vidyashala's academic sections are in the charge of the Principal, S. Balaji.
+Vidyashala's academic sections are in the charge of the Principal, T.K.
+Chandrasekhar, who has previously taught Mathematics to the students.
+S. Balaji, a former Chemistry lecturer (now retired), had previously served as the Principal for 25 years before handing over the charge to T.K.
+Chandrasekhar.

 The former administrator, Swami Muktidananda took charge as correspondent in 1997.
-A trained botanist, Muktidananda established in 1998 "Nisarga Niketana," a thatched classroom resembling a traditional gurukul.
+A trained botanist, Muktidananda established in 1998 "Nisarga Niketana," a thatched classroom resembling a traditional gurukula.
 He initiated a restoration of Vidyashala's aging main building, re-tiled the swimming pool, made several aesthetic additions to the campus, commissioned a new audiovisual theater, and led enhancements for Vidyashala's golden jubilee in 2003.
 In 2007, Muktidananda's compilations of Swami Achalananda's expositions on puja were published by the Mysore Ashrama as the 213-page book The Meaning and Significance of Worship.
 He was instrumental in conceptualising, designing and constructing a "Knowledge Park" at Vidyashala, aimed at developing scientific temper amongst students.
 He also spearheaded the putting up of a mural on the frontage of Vidyashala, depicting different faces of India, be it Cultural, Social, Religious or Scientific.